-Make sure the spare tire, if the vehicle has one, is stored securely.
+Check that the spare tire, if the vehicle has one, is stored properly.
 Push, pull, and then try to rotate or turn the tire.
 If it moves, tighten the cable.
-See Tire Changing on page 10-68.
+See Tire Changing on page 10-69.

 When It Is Time for New Tires